-U.S. Customs and U.S. Department U.S. Immigration and U.S. Citizenship and Border Protection of State Customs Enforcement Immigration Services cbp.gov state.gov ice.gov uscis.gov Responsible for immigration inspections at U.S. ports of entry and for the U.S. Border Patrol Oversees the student and exchange visitor program and responsible for U.S. consulate abroad process visa applications Responsible for immigration investigations, detention, removal and intelligence Responsible for application and petition applications; sole responsibility is to enforce the regulations that apply to foreign nationals within the United States
+U.S. Customs and U.S. Department U.S. Immigration and U.S. Citizenship and Border Protection of State Customs Enforcement Immigration Services cbp.gov ice.gov uscis.gov state.gov Responsible for Oversees the student Responsible for Responsible for application immigration inspections immigration investigations, and petition applications; and exchange visitor at U.S. ports of entry and program and responsible detention, removal and sole responsibility is to for the U.S. Border Patrol for U.S. consulate intelligence enforce the regulations that abroad process visa apply to foreign nationals within the United States applications